hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Whatever method you choose, you will create a new folder for each job, this time located at ``$VSC_DATA/ondemand/data/projects/default/``.
 The job folders will be numbered in the order you have created them.
-**Do not change this folder name as long as you plan on using it from the job menus, as this will break the linking here.**
+**Do not change this folder name as long as you plan on using it from the job menus, as this will break the linking.**
 When removing a job, the folder will be deleted as well.

 To create a job, press the 'New Job' button and choose the option that best suits